P&O dismissal controversy

+Lansdown vs P&O Ferries

+In April 2022, a former P&O Ferries sous chef began legal proceedings against the company and its chief executive, claiming unfair dismissal.
+John Lansdown is the only seafarer to take legal action after 800 staff were sacked without notice.

+In his tribunal claim he accuses P&O of treating him unfavourably as he is British and eligible for minimum wage.
+Mr Lansdown is sought financial compensation as well as exemplary damages of up to £76m to "deter" P&O Ferries or its parent company DP World from acting the same way in future.

+In September 2022, faced with the prospect of an Employment Tribunal, P&O Ferries admitted the sacking was unfair dismissal.

+John Lansdown donated the entirety of the compensation to the Sailors Children’s Society.
+Lansdown, now a seafarers rights campaigner, described his settlement as a "moral victory".

+As part of the settlement, P&O Ferries and Mr Lansdown agreed not to disclose the size of the settlement.

+"At first P&O [Ferries] said publicly it was a programme of redundancy - a programme of change.
+No it wasn't.
+It was, as they've now admitted, I was unfairly dismissed on the day that I and 800 other seafarers were sacked.

+"This is really big for British workers.
+This puts unscrupulous employers on notice that people aren't going to take this lying down," Mr Lansdown later told the BBC.

+"Not everything is about money.
+This is about right and wrong, this is about principles, this is about standing up to this organisation which thinks it can just disregard the law."

 Background

 P&O Ferries was originally a subsidiary of the shipping company P&O, which was founded in 1837 as the Peninsular and Oriental Steam Navigation Company, sailing between the UK, Iberia and Egypt, and by 1922, Australia.
 P&O began operating ferry services in the 1960s.
 In 2002, the company amalgamated their various ferry lines into one company, P&O Ferries.
 By 2020, P&O Ferries had become a leading UK ferry operator with business worth around £10 million per annum, with a 15% share of maritime freight transport before the pandemic.

 The company received £15 million in grants, including furlough payments during the COVID-inspired slump, although the company announced 1,100 job cuts soon after.
 It is owned by Dubai-based DP World, a multinational shipping and logistics company owned by the UAE government.
 The BBC noted that DP World had paid dividends to its shareholders of £270 million in 2020.

 In 2020, P&O employed around 1700 seafarers.
-P&O had previously closed routes—for example, two between Hull to Zeebrugge—and put them up for sale in February 2021.
+P&O had previously closed routes – for example, two between Hull to Zeebrugge – and put them up for sale in February 2021.
 The company said the routes were loss-making, and the government stated that this was a commercial matter.
 Also reduced as a result of the pandemic were the number of Dover–Calais runs, and two freight services were cancelled.